curtisjhu/template-ml/README.md

-# Template for ML Models
+# Template for Computer Vision Models
 Here are the ML models for Computer Vision I've built.
 They are very generic ones.
 Nothing ground-breaking or "cutting-edge."

 To read more indepth, look into the `readme.md` files within each folder.